thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 ---
 date: 2025-07-12T21:50
-updated: 2025-07-14T14:01
+updated: 2025-07-17T10:06
-transition: fade
+transition: none
 ---

 # HTML, CSS and You

-*Aman Bhargava*
-*2022/04/24*
+#### _WEB2025 - Day 2_

 ---

-## We Will vs We Won't

-### We Will
+## Welcome back!

+Let's do a recap.

+---

+## HTML is the material of the web

+If you think of a website as a house, then **HTML is the the bricks and the steel**.
+It provides the fundamental structure and content for everything you see online.

+---

+## On the Menu
+**We Will**
+- Learn how to get started with HTML and CSS
-- Learn **frontend** development and workflows
+- Learn some basic development workflows
-- Help each other solve problems
+- Help each other solve problems and get unstuck.
-- Share resources and create a space to learn
-- Rock you
+- Rock you. 🤘

-### We Won't
+ **We Won't**
-- Learn _everything_ about CSS/HTML/JS.
+- Learn _everything_ about CSS/HTML/JS (That's not realistic).

-That's not realistic.

 ---